-Multi-stage or cascade radio-frequency amplification.- A complete hook-up showing all the connections for a receiving set with a loop aerial and three stages of transformer coupled radio-frequency amplification is given in Fig. 81.
+Multi-stage or cascade radio-frequency amplification.- A complete hook-up showing all the connections for a receiving set with a loop aerial and three stages of radiofrequency amplification is given in Fig. 81.
 Filament control jacks are not used in the stages of radio-frequency amplification since the receivers or the loud speaker may be used only on the detector or the audio-frequency amplifiers.

-The receiving set illustrated is of sufficient sensitivity to allow the use of a loop aerial.
+The receiving set illustrated is of sufficient sensitivity to allow the use of the loop aerial.
 However, much louder signals can be received on an outdoor aerial.

-Broadcasting stations within a distance of about one thousand miles may be received on a four-foot loop provided a three-stage radio-frequency amplifier, a detector and a two-stage audio-frequency amplifier, employing in all six vacuum tubes, is used.
+Broadcasting stations within a distance of about fifty miles may be received on a four-foot loop provided a three-stage radio-frequency amplifier, a detector and a two-stage audio-frequency amplifier, employing in all six vacuum tubes, is used.